fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/cash-register-integration/cash-register-integration.md

 ### Receipt for special functions

-This section expands on the descriptions from Chapter <!-- TODO: Chapter reference --> <span class="underline">6.3.2</span> and describes the receipt types used for special functions on the French market.
+This section expands on the descriptions from the Chapter ["Receipt for special functions"](../../general/cash-register-integration/cash-register-integration.md#receipt-for-special-functions) of the general part and describes the receipt types used for special functions on the French market.

 In accordance with the Official Bulletin BOI-CF-COM-10-80-20160803 from August 3, 2016 and paragraph 3 bis of Article 286 of the French Tax Code, the proof of payment of a non-taxable person to a taxable person for a sale or service must be signed electronically and chained to ensure unalterability.
 There are additional requirements specified by law, which can be fulfilled by creating the following special receipts.